gelicia/RGBShades/README.md

 RGBShades for Particle
 =========

 This is a port of the RGBShades code that allows it to be ran on the Particle.

-I forked this to easily show a diff of changes needed.
+Using the non-controller arm, wire the Particle's VIN to +5, GND to GND and D5 to DAT.
+Then plug the USB cable into the Particle.
+The VIN outputs 5V, 1A when powered with USB.
+A TODO on the hardware side is to wire another plug on the end of the arm.

 - Removed buttons.h and messages.h, all of that will be handled over exposed function calls
 - Added restFunctions.h for exposed function calls